Runnymede: Urban H. Broughton memorials

-The memorials were opened in 1932 by the Prince of Wales (Edward VIII) and are Grade II listed buildings.
+The memorials were opened in 1932 by Edward VIII and are Grade II listed buildings.

 Langham Pond SSSI

 Langham Pond was created when the meandering River Thames formed an oxbow lake.
 Its status as a wetland Site of Special Scientific Interest (SSSI) was first notified in 1975 and later reviewed under Section 28 of the Wildlife and Countryside Act 1981 when the protected area was extended to 64 acre within Runnymede as managed by the National Trust.

 The pond and associated meadow form a habitat considered unique in Southern England and of international importance for nature conservation.
 The flora and fauna include nationally scarce plants and insects including a species of fly unrecorded elsewhere in the United Kingdom.

 Air Forces Memorial

 The Air Forces Memorial commemorates the men and women of the Allied Air Forces who died during the Second World War and records the names of the 20,456 airmen who have no known grave.

 From the top of the tower visitors can see long views over Windsor, the surrounding counties and aircraft taking off and landing at Heathrow.
 On a good day visitors can see as far as the Wembley Arch and even the Gherkin in the City of London.
-The memorial was designed by Sir Edward Maufe, architect of Guildford Cathedral.
+The memorial was designed by Edward Maufe, architect of Guildford Cathedral, with architectural sculptures by Vernon Hill.